blaszczyk/scopevisio_coding_challenge/README.md

 ## Architecture

 The application consists of three microservices and a web UI.
 The services and the UI use HTTP and JSON for communication.
 Data is persisted in a Postgres SQL database.
+The services are deployed as docker images.
 ![architecture_praemien.drawio.png](architecture_praemien.drawio.png)

 The responsibilities of the components are the following: